moabukar/tech-vault/README.md

   <details>
   <summary>Click here to view answer</summary>
   Answer: SSL(Secure Sockets Layer) is the industry-standard security technology creating encrypted connections between Web Server and a Browser.
 This is used to maintain data privacy and to protect the information in online transactions.
 The steps for establishing an SSL connection is as follows:
   A browser tries to connect to the webserver secured with SSL The browser sends a copy of its SSL certificate to the browser The browser checks if the SSL certificate is trustworthy or not.
-If it is trustworthy, then the browser sends a message to the web server requesting to establish an encrypted connection
+If it is trustworthy, then the browser sends a message to the web server requesting to establish an encrypted connection.
+The web server sends an acknowledgment to start an SSL encrypted connection
-The web server sends an acknowledgment to start an SSL encrypted connection SSL encrypted communication takes place between the browser and the web server
+SSL encrypted communication takes place between the browser and the web server
   </details>